 Having a ritual helps training certain behavior.
 The same applies to the bedtime routine.
 Consistency is key here as well.
 You can enjoy a cup of tea that has no caffeine in it – herbal tea or even fruit tea.
 Try aromatherapy and use your favorite scented candles to help you relax.
 Disconnect yourself from distractions and maybe use the last hour of the day to read an interesting book.
 All these things will help you relax before bedtime and look forward to a peaceful night of good sleep.

 Related: 6 Productive Things To Do Before Bed

 Writing your thoughts down has a true therapeutic effect.
 All you need to empty your mind of these worrying thoughts is a notebook and a pen.
 You can simply write down your impressions about the day that is just about to end.

 Use your notebook to write ideas that will help you get where you want in life.
 And you can also put down things that you need to do the next day.
-Journaling and planning help managing your time better.
+Journaling and planning help to manage your time better.
 You will have fewer worries and you will be able to disconnect easier before going to bed.

 3. Take A Hot Bath

 Taking a bath will definitely help you unwind and find a state of deep relaxation.
 Light your favorite candles and turn on your favorite music.
 You can use bath bombs, salt or a relaxing shower gel.
 If you don’t like to take baths, you can take a shower.
 The warm water will help both your body and mind relax.